How to Make a Pool Noodle Christmas Ornament Wreath

 Add a Hanger

-Adding jute covered wire as a hanger for the pool noodle ornament wreath.
+Christmas ornament wreath DIY: Adding jute covered wire as a hanger for the pool noodle ornament wreath.

 Attach the Ornament Balls

-Using a hot glue gun to attach ornament balls to the pool noodle wreath form.
+Christmas ornament wreath DIY: Using a hot glue gun to attach ornament balls to the pool noodle wreath form.

-Be sure to put the glue on the ornament and not directly on the form.
+Be sure to put the glue on the ornament and not directly on the wreath form.
 The pool noodle form could melt a little if you hold the glue gun on it for too long.

-Christmas ornament balls glued to a pool noodle wreath form.
+Christmas ornament wreath DIY: Christmas ornament balls glued to a pool noodle wreath form.

-Three rows of balls attached to the circular pool noodles.
+Christmas ornament wreath DIY: Three rows of balls attached to the circular pool noodles.

 Now, start to fill in the center with ornaments.
 Once you get the larger ornaments glued to the form, start to attach smaller ornament balls in various sizes.
 This helps to hide any gaps between the larger ornaments.